The Role of a Personal Injury Attorney

 What do personal injury attorneys do?

-It’s probably self-evident that personal injury attorney represent people who have been injured.
-However, that doesn’t fully explain what a personal injury lawyer does or how they can benefit you if you’ve been hurt.
+It’s probably self-evident that personal injury attorneys represent people who have been injured.
+However, that doesn’t fully explain what personal injury attorneys do or how they can benefit you if you’ve been hurt.

 How Does a Personal Injury Lawyer Help?